pyinfra-dev/pyinfra/docs/using-operations.rst

 Fact Errors
 ^^^^^^^^^^^

-When facts fail due to an error the host will be marked as failed just as it would when an operation fails.
+When a fact command exits with a non-zero status the host is marked as failed, just as when an operation fails.
 This can be avoided by passing the ``_ignore_errors`` argument:

 .. code:: python

     if host.get_fact(LinuxName, _ignore_errors=True):
         ...

+Two other "fact skipped" paths do **not** fail the host.
+They are phase-aware:

+- ``requires_command`` declares a binary that must be present on the host.
+If the binary is absent, the fact returns its ``default()`` value.
+In the prepare phase the skip is silent; in the execute phase a warning is logged.
+In v4 the execute phase will raise instead.
+- ``check_preconditions()`` lets a fact declare a runtime prerequisite (for example a kernel module loaded).
+When the precondition is not met the same phase-aware behavior applies.

+See :doc:`api/facts` for the full design and exception hierarchy.

 The ``inventory`` Object
 ------------------------